Practical Public Relations (Online)

 - Put together a simple PR plan

-- Understand the basic principles of public relations
+- Learnt the basic principles of public relations

-- Understand how PR contributes to organisational success
+- Developed an understanding how PR contributes to organisational success

 Who Should Attend